ydLiu-HIT/deSALT/README.md

 ### Introduction
 deSALT(de Bruijn graph-based Spliced Aligner for Long Transcriptome reads) is a novel alignment approach with faster speed and sensitive exon identification.
 Taking the advantages of its novel two pass alignment strategy based on de Bruijn graph-based index, efficient alignment skeleton generation, sensitive exon identification and specifically designed local alignment, deSALT is a fast and accurate RNA-seq long read alignment approach.
 It has ability to produce high quality full-length read alignment, which is effective to recover the exons and splicing junctions along the entire reads.

-We benchmarked deSALT with 36 simulated datasets having various read length, sequencing error rates and sequencing depth (simulation workflow links). deSALT also assessed the ability of aligners by two real cDNA dataset produced by Oxford Nanopore and PacBio platform.
+We benchmarked deSALT with 36 simulated datasets having various read length, sequencing error rates and sequencing depth (simulation workflow links). deSALT also assessed the ability of aligners by two real RNA-seq datasets produced by Oxford Nanopore and PacBio platform.
 One from the well-studied human sample NA12878 by ONT technology and another from real mouse sample (SRR6238555) by SMRT technology.

-We benchmarked deSALT with simulated and real datasets having various read length and sequencing error rates.
+deSALT is open source and free for non-commerical use.

+deSALT is mainly designed by Yadong Liu & Bo Liu and developed by Yadong Liu in Center for Bioinformatics, Harbin Institute of Technology, China.

 ---
 ### Synopsis